Unified Mobile Agent supports call center agents

 need to repeat these steps each time you log in.

-by Cisco that enables integration of the Unified CCE with the Siebel CRM
+component developed by Cisco that enables integration of the Unified CCE with

-Environment.
-In this solution, the Siebel Agent Desktop provides the agent
+the Siebel CRM Environment.
+In this solution, the Siebel Agent Desktop provides

-state and call control interface.
-The Siebel Desktop utilizes the Cisco CTI
+the agent state and call control interface.
+The Siebel Desktop utilizes the

-Driver for Siebel, which is built on top of the CTI Desktop Toolkit C++ CIL to
+Cisco CTI Driver for Siebel, which is built on top of the CTI Desktop Toolkit

-communicate with the CTI Object Server.
-For more information
+C++ CIL to communicate with the CTI Object Server.
+For more information about

 Unified Mobile Agent is available with Cisco Finesse, Release 9.0(1) or later.